jcuevas012/schema-text-editor/README.md

 right of the cursor to a newly created paragraph which is inserted after the current one.
 Pressing the ‘Enter’ key at the end of the paragraph will just make a new empty one and move the cursor to that one.

+● There should be three methods for adding listeners which would be called when the following actions happen: create a new paragraph, remove a paragraph or update the text of an paragraph.
+The listeners should be called with appropriate parameters e.g. for the update action the parameters would be the paragraph identifier and updated text.
+● There is no need for persistent memory, the web app can display an empty document with one empty paragraph on ‘Refresh’.